hrastnik/face_detect_n_track/README.md

 # Usage

-First you need to create a VideoCapture object that you'll use as a source.
-Then pass the path to your cascade file along with the VideoCapture object to the VideoFaceDetector.
+First you need to create a `VideoCapture` object that you'll use as a source.
+Then pass the path to your cascade file along with the `VideoCapture` object to the `VideoFaceDetector`.

     cv::VideoCapture camera(0);
     if (!camera.isOpened()) {